Alishan Itinerary: How to Simplify This Part of Your Trip

 Seats on the sunrise train are first-come, first served.
 The train is usually packed.
 The ride to Chushan sunrise viewpoint takes 25 minutes and costs TWD 150.

 When you arrive at the beautiful, newly renovated Chushan train station, you will find that Chushan sunrise viewpoint (here) is totally packed with noisy tourists.
-There are also some food stalls here for breakfast.
+There are also some simple food stalls here for breakfast.

 A group of friends in silhouette sitting on a railing overlooking a sunset over some mountain peaks, with the whole scene is orange hues